Updated – 2/7/2020 – 11.00am

 On this page you will find a short explanation and a link to Government guidance.
 Please click on the link for more information

 Where can I find more information about Coronavirus?

 Is the school open?

-Other than certain exceptions for Key Workers there will be no formal schooling in our building from Monday 23rd of March.
+Other than certain exceptions for Key Workers and Vulnerable students there will be no formal schooling in our building from Monday 23rd of March.
 Learning will continue to be provided at home.